ExtendedXmlSerializer/home/README.md

         }
     }
 ```
-Then you must register your PersonConfig class.
+Then, you must register your PersonConfig class.
 See point configuration.

-Output xml will look like this:
+Output XML will look like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Company type="Samples.Company">